Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 10 am to 5 pm, All year round

-2. North Bay to Mount Harriet Trek
+2. North Bay Island to Mount Harriet Trekking Trail

 Distance: 1 km